GmBodhi/github-api/README.md

 # Github-api Information

 **This package is still in development.
-Updated: Monday, 20 September 2021**
+Updated: Thursday, 14 October 2021**

 An Object-Oriented wrapper for interacting with GitHub's api.<br />
 Fast as hell <br />